wompking/carminiteblocks/README.md

 The builder can break crops and other non-solid plants by driving into them, and does not turn farmland underneath it into dirt.
 This means it is very suitable to use with farm automation. [*(figure 18)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-18)

+## Ghast Trap

+The **Ghast Trap** [*(figure 19)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-19) sucks in ghasts.
+It inherits the same base functionality as the [**Encased Smoker / Fire Jet**](https://github.com/wompking/carminiteblocks/blob/master/README.md#encased-smoker--fire-jet) blocks, but when activated, it produces a red particle plume. [*(figure 20)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-20)

+If the Ghast Trap has a magma block underneath it, then, when a ghast flies into its activated plume, the ghast will be unable to move and attack and the magma block will turn to blackstone. [*(figure 21)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-21) The ghast can then be easily dispatched.
+If the Ghast Trap is broken or deactivated, the ghast will be able to move and attack again.

 ## Images

 #### Figure 1